satya164/satya164.github.io/src/app/posts/automated-release-on-github-actions/page.md

 ---
 title: Automated Release on GitHub Actions
-date: 2023-11-02
-description: A guide to automatically release npm packages on GitHub Actions using release-it.
+description: Releasing an npm package usually has a lot of steps.
+This is a guide to setting up automated releases for npm packages on GitHub Actions using release-it.
-tag: Tooling
-author: Satyajit Sahoo
 ---

+# Automated Release on GitHub Actions

 [Release It!](https://github.com/release-it/release-it) is a tool to automate releases for npm packages.
 It can be used to automatically bump the version, generate changelog based, create a git tag, push the changes to the repository, and publish the package to npm.